Best Watches for Hiking and Mountaineering

 Cons

-Casio watches are not known for their beauty, but their value is unmatched.
+Casio watches aren't known for their beauty, but their value is unmatched.
 The Casio Pathfinder has been a leading non-GPS watch for the last decade.

 The interface is easy to use and the buttons are clearly labeled.
 Plus the fact that it’s solar powered gives it nearly limitless life as long as you can find some sun.